-When I set up our editorial calendar for the summer months with the Francis Ford Coppola Winery, I picked their Diamond Collection Pinot Grigio specifically for this month.
-It is Lenny’s birthday and Pinot Grigio happens to be one of his favorite summer wines.
-While I was working on recipes to serve with this lovely summer wine, I had a completely different one in mind and near completion.
-Then Lenny brought it to my attention, since it was his birthday month, I should be serving the wine with one of his favorite recipes.
-This recipe for Stuffed Zucchini Blossoms just happened to work out even more perfectly with this wine than what I had originally planned.
+When I set up our editorial calendar for summer with Francis Ford Coppola Winery, I picked their Diamond Collection Pinot Grigio specifically for this month.
+It is Lenny’s birthday month, and Pinot Grigio happens to be one of his favorite summer wines.
+While I was working on recipes to serve with this crisp and refreshing summer wine, I had a completely different one in mind and near completion.
+Then Lenny brought it to my attention, since it was his birthday month, I should be serving this wine with one of his favorite recipes.
+This recipe for Stuffed Zucchini Blossoms just happened to work out even more perfectly with the pinot grigio than the wine I had originally planned to pair with them.

 The Diamond Collection Pinot Grigio is meant for hot, balmy summer days or evenings.
 It is crisp and refreshing.
 Light on the palate with hints of green apple and citrus, which is the perfect pairing with creamy ricotta.
 Lenny caught hints of stone fruit such as juicy peaches as well.
 I love that about wine; it is so personal and imprints different memories for everyone.
 No matter if you taste green apples or juicy summer peaches, this wine is perfect for summer and will complement many dishes from grilled fish to light cheeses.

 As I begin thinking of recipes to serve with a Francis Ford Coppola wine, I start at the farmers market.
 I take in what is in season, and what is exciting my taste-buds as I wander through.
 We have been eyeing zucchini blossoms the past three Sundays, and when I mentioned what I had planned to pair with this wine, Lenny steered me to those gorgeous blossoms.
 The funny thing is, he loves zucchini blossoms, but I can barely get him to eat zucchini!